diego-codes/ui-component-testing-talk/README.md

 _SHOW TESTING PYRAMID and explain we're only going to focus on unit tests_

 The industry standard way of building user interfaces for complex applications like ones we build here at IBM is to break down our UIs into small and reusable components.
-UI components in most cases (like in React) can be seen as a function or process that results in structured HTML with styles and interactions ready to be used.
+Javascript UI components in most cases (like React) can be seen as a function or API that takes some inputs and results in structured HTML with styles and behaviors ready to be used.
 Our job is to make sure that this output is both correct, repeatable, and predictable.
 There are different aspects of our components that we need to concern ourselves with:

 **Code quality:** Are there bugs in the code that will prevent from the component from outputting anything at all (Does it render)?